 Can you imagine sitting around, messing with apps on your phone when you could be having fun in the backyard?
 How boring!

-What better way to do that than to lower stress, improve hand-eye coordination, and just loosen up and have fun with friends and family in the backyard?
+Want to lower stress, improve hand-eye coordination, and just loosen up and have fun with friends and family in the backyard?

 In this article, we’ll show you how with six backyard games you can play with a beach ball!